“Into the Wind”

 Because in a sense, everyone in Driftwood is a refugee, or the descendant of one.
 Their worlds have been destroyed; although the survivors may still live in the remnants of their former homelands, they’re all dealing with the shock and dislocation of that loss.
 They have to adapt to new neighbors, try to keep their heritage alive, or face the possibility that old traditions aren’t possible anymore and they have to let go.
 It didn’t take me much effort at all to think up a story concept that would focus on those issues.

 “Into the Wind” was published in Children of a Different Sky, with the proceeds going to the International Medical Corps and the Center for New Americans.
-It also appears in the upcoming Driftwood novel, due out from Tachyon Publications in July 2020.
+It also appears in the Driftwood novel, from Tachyon Publications.